 Putin might've quoted it once or twice, which is why it got attached to him.

 The book Revolution 1989 describes Mikhail Gorbachev as a man who did "the right thing for the wrong reasons".
 Gorbachev did not relax the Soviet grip on Eastern Europe because he wanted to see the Soviet bloc go capitalist.
-He did it because he felt that the Eastern Bloc countries were an economic drain on the Soviet Union.
+He did it because the Eastern Bloc countries had become a serious economic drain on the Soviet Union.
 Gorbachev was, in fact, a committed Communist.
-He believed that his own country as well as USSR's satellites would choose communism of their own free will.
+He believed that his own country and the USSR's satellites would choose communism of their own free will.
 He was wrong.

 Then again, Marshal Tito wasn't exactly a Communist.
 He was a more conventional Socialist who quickly broke with the Soviets after WWII, and helped found the third-way Non-Aligned Movement.

 Plus, it's easier for geographers not to have to label all those new countries.

 As mentioned above, former citizens of East Germany have begun a trend of Ostalgie, a neologism combining Ost (east) and Nostalgie (nostalgia).
 The rather sad economic state of what was once East Germany in the decades since the fall of the Berlin Wall has led to many romanticizing the previous Soviet establishment.
 In Berlin, many people make a living by selling relics of the Soviet past such as Social Realist art, Soviet war medals, hats, and there is even a restaurant that specializes in selling East German food.

 Although a distinction should be drawn between those who miss the food/books/music of the old days, and those who mourn the old system.